 To ensure that all statistical data are consistently geospatially enabled using these methods the following objectives should be met:

-- Address, property, building, and location information are accurate and consistent, meeting nationally agreed standards. - Geocoding results are as accurate and consistent as possible. - Consistent management of any geocoding issues through application of standardised approaches.
+- Address, property, building, and location information are accurate and nationally consistent. - Geocoding results are accurate and consistent. - Consistent management of any geocoding issues.